nimiq/hub/README.md

 #### Checkout

 The `checkout()` method allows your site to request a transaction from the user.
-This will open a popup for the user to select the account to send from &mdash;
+This will open a popup for the user to select the address to send from &mdash;
 or cancel the request.
 During the payment process, the signed transaction is sent (relayed) to the network but also returned to the caller, e.g. for processing in your site, storage on your server or re-submittal.